Time Frame: September 2013-present

 4. Overall measure to be used to gauge success on the project: Medicare 30-day all cause readmission rate.
-Current monthly rate averages in the 20-24% range.
+Current monthly rate averages 20%.

-1. Jointly develop standardized clinical protocol for managing CHF patients in the community setting and determining the clinical criteria to be used for sending a patient to the hospital.
+1. Jointly develop standardized clinical protocols for managing COPD patients in the community setting and determining the clinical criteria to be used for sending a patient to the hospital.

 2. Improve the coordination and communication between the hospital, skilled nursing facilities, home health agencies, and physician practices so that when patients are admitted and then discharged from the hospital to another organization, we improve the ‘transitions of care’.